 - Engine does not run

-A bad stator symptom is any malfunction that occurs within your motorcycle’s stator.
-This internal component is responsible for your motorcycle’s motor providing electrical voltage to a DC/DC converter.
+Any malfunction that occurs within your motorcycle’s stator, the internal component is responsible for your motorcycle’s motor providing electrical voltage to a DC/DC converter.
 If it malfunctions, your motorcycle won’t start, which could be a big problem.

 What Causes A Stator To Fail?